 AFR controller of the device

-During operation, the sensor "grows old" and when used as a reference of the calibration resistance, the readings begin to differ from the true ones, due to irreversible processes in the sensor's sensitive element, which can also be caused by the "poisoning" of the sensor with a too rich ratio.
-Also, we have not achieved accurate and adequate readings of even new sensors manufactured by Bosch, it seems that recently the manufacturer began to save on the process of selecting the exact parameters of the calibration resistance of each sensor during production.
+During operation, the sensor "grows old" and when used in the standard of the calibration resistance, the sensor begins to move differently from the true ones, due to irreversible processes in the sensitive element, which can also be caused by the "poisoning" of the sensor with a too rich AFR.
+The manufacturer Bosch seems to have recently begun to skimp on the process of selecting the correct parameters for the calibration resistance of each sensor during production.

 We used as a reference Innovate LM-2 famous American company which has patented AFR controller algorithms.

 About a dozen sensors have been tested Bosch LSU 4.2 and 4.9, both new and used, which were installed in the same exhaust pipe environment in test vehicles.
 The first problem we encountered was a significant deviation of readings from LM-2, and the nature of the deviation was significantly different on different sensors, even within the same version (4.2 or 4.9), so it would be impossible to simply “fit” the values by some universal coefficient, which could be acceptable for marketing reasons.

 We were seeking not just readings that would be acceptable at the level of budget "display meters", which look almost indistinguishable against the background of a well-known brand.
 But this was achieved only when we implemented our own calibration algorithm using air as a reference.